 [Section 97 amended by No. 49 of 2010 s.
 14.]

-98. Social services
+98. Provision of social services

 (1) The CEO must ensure that a child who leaves the CEO’s care is provided with any social services that the CEO considers appropriate having regard to the needs of the child as identified in the care plan for the child under section 89.